Proactive Customer Service Adds Value

 When a representative from Platinum Supplemental Insurance stopped by the Bucholz farm in Waverly, Iowa, Deatra Bucholz never imagined that her Platinum experience would exist beyond the first appointment.
 But, after an enjoyable visit with their Platinum sales representative, Deatra and Troy decided to purchase the hospital and accident indemnity policy marketed by Platinum.

-Insurance That Pays Every Time We Need It
+Insurance That Pays When We Need It

 For Dave and Margaret Van Donkelaar, living on a rural acreage in Morris, Iowa, provides them with enough space to achieve two life dreams: continue their family tradition of working in agriculture and watch their four very active children playfully spread out and stretch their legs.